 Promotes Nerve Health

 The nervous system relies heavily on Vitamin B12 for proper function.
-This vitamin contributes to the maintenance of the myelin sheath, a protective coating that surrounds nerve fibers.
+This vitamin contributes to the maintenance of the myelin sheath, a protective coating that surrounds nerve fibres.
 A deficiency in Vitamin B12 can lead to nerve damage, manifesting as numbness, tingling, and balance issues.
 Ensuring adequate intake of Vitamin B12 is therefore essential for preserving nerve health and preventing neurological complications.

 Improves Mood and Reduces Symptoms of Depression

-Vitamin B12 plays a vital role in the synthesis of neurotransmitters such as serotonin and dopamine, which are chemicals responsible for regulating mood.
+Vitamin B12 plays a vital role in the synthesis of neurotransmitters like serotonin and dopamine, which are chemicals responsible for regulating mood.
 Studies have shown that low levels of Vitamin B12 are associated with an increased risk of depression.
 Supplementation with Vitamin B12 may help alleviate depressive symptoms and improve overall mood, particularly in individuals with a deficiency.

 Supports Bone Health

 Emerging research suggests that Vitamin B12 may have a protective effect on bone health.
-Low levels of Vitamin B12 have been linked to an increased risk of osteoporosis, a condition characterized by weak and brittle bones.
+Low levels of Vitamin B12 have been linked to an increased risk of osteoporosis, a condition characterised by weak and brittle bones.
 Ensuring sufficient intake of this vitamin may help maintain bone density and reduce the risk of fractures.

 Vegetarians and Vegans

-Individuals following vegetarian or vegan diets are at a higher risk of Vitamin B12 deficiency due to the limited availability of this vitamin in plant-based foods.
+Individuals following vegetarian or vegan diets are at a higher risk of Vitamin B12 deficiency due to the limited availability of this vitamin in plant based foods.
 Supplementation is often recommended to prevent deficiency and support overall health.

 Older Adults